Last updated on May 20, 2024

 Teferi's Puzzle Box | Card art by Donato Giancola

 There’s nothing more frustrating than playing a game when suddenly your computer goes into overdrive and starts to heat up like crazy, frames drop, lagging happens, and then you’re disconnected.
-Arena can have these problems, so here are some tips to prevent them from happening.
+Arena can have these problems, so here are some tips and a few settings you can adjust to prevent them from happening.

 One of the best things you can do is buy a computer that is overqualified to run the game.
 Your computer should be able to handle anything Arena asks of it easily and smoothly.
 There are some stories out there, however, that suggest that even well-equipped rigs run into problems running MTGA sometimes.